DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 ![encoding-pic](https://i.imgur.com/s2vQxG1.png)

-* a **video file** is a bunch of pictures - **frames**, packed in to a one file.
+* a **video file** is a bunch of pictures - **frames**, packed in to one file.
 * To save disk space and bandwidth its **compressed** using a video standard/codec.
   * **H.262** - also called MPEG-2 - stuff of the past.
   * **H.264** - the most common now, also called **AVC** or MPEG-4.